 Childrens’ rides and other children’s entertainment sites are dotted around the site.
 Details will be available online closer to the event and also in the event programme.

 Traditional fishing skills like rope making and knot tying and lobster-pot making will be demonstrated.
 Modern materials are now used for 99% of lobster pots so seeing these craftsmen using their bare hands to create the pots from birch and willow is a chance to see such skills before they die out altogether.

 The fish Festival is not just about celebrating all things fishy – there’s music on two stages with the kind of diversity expected in this part of Cornwall.
-The main stage, sponsored by Consols Oils has live music filling festival square from 10am in the morning until 5pm in the afternoon.
+The Consols Oils main music stage has live music filling festival square from 10am in the morning until 5pm in the afternoon.
 There are lots of seats in front of the stage to take a rest and be entertained.
 The stage also plays host to the Trawler Race and Gig Race prize giving in the afternoon.

 The Busker’s Corner stage is located on Mary Williams Pier and hosts an eclectic folk-based / traditional line-up often including lots of fiddles, Appalachian Clogging and Cornish dance.
 Again there are lots of seats and tables there to sit and enjoy the position in the centre of the harbour perhaps with a feast from one of our food vendors.

 Be sure not to miss the second Auction of Promises in the early afternoon.
 Tthere will be some amazing auction items to win.
 Last year included a full day at Rick Stein’s Cookery School for two people, a two day art course of your choice at the famous Newlyn School of Art and so many other fabulous lots.
 We can’t spare too much time on the stage for the auction so the lots tend to be well worth winning.
 Pledges are already being promised.
 Watch this space!